 Liverpool FC Anfield stadium redevelopment

-Anfield is one of the historic stadiums in the world, with a team to match, having been crowned European Champions again.
+Anfield is one of the historic stadiums in the world, with a team to match, having been crowned League Champions for the first time since 1990.

 With the Taylor Report, the stadium was modernised, but still had the feel of the successful heydays, but the capacity was reduced.
 In the past, there have been a number of options to redevelop, or relocate, even including a stadium share with Everton.
 The team itself struggled to regain past glories, having been overtaken my mega-billions teams such as Chelsea and Manchester City.
 A brief upsurge occurred in the mid 90’s when they finally regained the European Cup again.
 Since then, it’s been false starts, as well as arguments over the stadium and how to take it into the modern era.